echocat/gradle-golang-plugin/README.md

         definitions = [] // [String]String
     }

-    dependencies {
-        // If true it will always download every dependency also if there are no updates available. forceUpdate = false // Boolean

-        // If true it will delete unknown dependencies on clean task. deleteUnknownDependencies = true // Boolean

-        // If true it will delete all dependencies on clean task. deleteAllCachedDependenciesOnClean = false // Boolean

-        // Directory where to cache all dependencies in. dependencyCache = 'vendor' // Path
-    }

     testing {
         // If true no tests will be executed. skip = false // Boolean